The big lesson from the Bezos hack: Anyone can be a target

 Wyden called reports of the Bezos hack “extraordinarily ominous” and said they may have “startling repercussions for national security.”

-But they could resonate at the personal level as well.
+But the could resonate at the personal level as well.
 As the cost of hacking falls while opportunities to dig into peoples’ online lives multiply, more and more people are likely to end up as targets, even if they’re not the richest individuals in the world.

 Ultimately, that boils down to a simple lesson: Be careful who you talk to — and what you’re using to chat with them.